Skip to main content

 Criterion (i): Masterpiece of human creative genius

-Angkor Wat represents an absolute masterpiece of creative genius through its unprecedented scale, mathematical precision in cosmological symbolism, extraordinary bas-relief galleries depicting epic narratives spanning 800 metres, and revolutionary architectural innovations including corbelled arches and complex hydraulic engineering systems.
+Angkor Wat represents an absolute masterpiece of creative genius through its unprecedented scale, mathematical precision in cosmological symbolism, extraordinary bas-relief galleries depicting epic narratives spanning 800 meters, and revolutionary architectural innovations including corbelled arches and complex hydraulic engineering systems.

 II